neo4j-field/usdm-dictionary-generator/README.md

     DDF-RA/Deliverables/UML

-dataDictionary.MD is used to update the Wiki at https://wiki.cdisc.org/display/USDMIGv1/USDM+Data+Dictionary
+dataDictionary.MD is used to update the Wiki at https://wiki.cdisc.org/display/USDMIGv1/USDM+Data+Dictionary  and pushed to the sprint branch in the same folder